 Our surgical residents are challenged to be compassionate, technically competent surgeons and are given opportunities in the arenas of patient care, teaching and research.
 Many (60%) categorical residents spend two years in the research laboratory.
 We also provide a fourth-year elective, which many residents have chosen to spend overseas or regionally at a center of excellence in their chosen field.
 There are 9 categorical positions and 17 preliminary positions offered at the PGY-1 level each year.

 The objectives of the surgical internship are to achieve a wide experience in the broad field of surgery, including preoperative evaluation and post operative care of all classes of surgical patients and to begin the development of technical surgical skills.
 The essentials of preoperative and postoperative care include the recognition and treatment of surgical complications, fluid and electrolyte balance, wound care, and nutritional support.
-The intern rotates through 2 months of VA hospital general and vascular surgery, 2 months of university hospital night float, 2 months of trauma, and one month of plastic/reconstructive surgery, hepatobiliary surgery, critical care/cardiothoracic surgery, pediatric surgery, endocrine surgery and oncologic surgery.
+The intern rotates through 2 months of pediatric surgery, 2 months of oncologic surgery, 1 month of VA hospital general surgery, 1 month of university hospital night float, 1 month of trauma, and one month of plastic/reconstructive surgery, hepatobiliary surgery, critical care/cardiothoracic surgery, endocrine surgery, and acute care surgery.
 The intern does supervised surgical procedures, gains expertise in vascular access, and other invasive procedures; e.g., tube thoracostomy, FAST examinations, etc. The intern does admission work-ups, writes pre and postoperative orders, progress notes and hospital discharge summaries.
 The schedule for the interns and junior residents is templated to facilitate compliance with duty hours requirements and also provide maximal educational exposure using several float services.

 See a sample schedule.